Gulistan-e-Johar

 Gulistan-e-Jauhar or Gulistan-e-Johar is a prominent neighborhood in the Karachi East district of Karachi, Pakistan.
-Famous for its vibrant culture, Gulistan-e-Jauhar ("Garden of Jauhar") is named after Maulana Mohammad Ali Jauhar, a prominent figure in the Pakistan Movement.
-The neighborhood is distinguished by a myriad of apartment blocks, contributing to its dynamic urban landscape.
+Gulistan-e-Jauhar ("Garden of Jauhar") is named after Maulana Mohammad Ali Jauhar, a prominent figure in the Pakistan Movement.
+The neighborhood is made up primarily of apartment blocks.

 Geography

-Gulistan-e-Jauhar is located on the eastern outskirts of Karachi, nestled between University Road and Rashid Minhas Road.
+Gulistan-e-Jauhar is located on the eastern outskirts of Karachi, between University Road and Rashid Minhas Road.
 It is neighbored by Safoora Goth, Scheme 33, and Malir Cantonment.
-The neighborhood is composed of numerous blocks, each punctuated by a plethora of apartment complexes that provide diverse living options to residents.
+The neighborhood is composed of numerous blocks, each with several apartment complexes.

 Demographics

 Gulistan-e-Jauhar is home to a diverse population representing various ethnicities of Pakistan, including Muhajirs, Sindhis, Pashtuns, Punjabis and Balochs.
-The area is known for its linguistic and cultural diversity, which adds to its lively ambiance.